bencvt/LibShapeDraw/README-contributing.md

 comments are much appreciated.
 Please feel free to open an issue on GitHub.

 Also if you're handy with graphic design, please contact me (bencvt)!
-LibShapeDraw could use a logo. :)
+LibShapeDraw could use a better logo. :)

 ## Building LibShapeDraw from source